effector/effector/packages/forest/README.md

 ### route

-Generailzed route is a combination of state and visibility status. `fn` content will be mounted until `visible` called with `source` value will return `true`.
+Generalized route is a combination of state and visibility status. `fn` content will be mounted until `visible` called with `source` value will return `true`.
 In case of store in `visible` field, content will be mounted while that store contain `true`. [variant](#variant) is shorthand for creating several routes at once

 ```typescript
 function route<T>(config: {